 As a geriatrician I tell my Wishard Healthy Aging Brain Center patients not to take these drugs and I encourage all older adults to talk with their physicians about each and every one of the medications they take.
 These are very, very common drugs.
 That's the scary piece.

 Older individuals, who often take multiple medications over long periods of time, are especially at risk of developing a high anticholinergic cognitive burden (ACB).
-A person's ACB can be approximately calculated using the ACB Scale.

 During a study on the effects of anticholinergic drugs on the brain published in the Journal of the American Geriatric Society, researchers found that